 How Much Alcohol is Healthy?

 However, the mechanisms aren’t properly understood, there are also some downsides to moderate drinking, and it’s possible that it’s just a correlation anyway.
-Despite how prevalent drinking is, we don’t have a clear understanding of it yet.
+Perhaps people who have a drink or two per day tend to eat healthier diets or engage in more social activities.
+So despite how prevalent drinking is, we don’t have a clear understanding of its impacts on our health yet.

 With that out of the way, here are the best recommendations we could find: